Ankit-Laddha/demo-crypto-api/README.md

 ```

 ### Setting Up Environment Variables
-We are dealing with few secrets for this project.
+[IMP] We are dealing with few secrets for this project.
 So clone the `.env.template` file available in the root of the project and create another `.env` file
 Add the actual values for those variables, they are gitIgnored to be safe.